Lake Elmenteita

 Overview

-Lake Elmenteita.
-05/09/05; Rift Valley Province; 10,880 ha; 00°46'S 036°23'E. A shallow saline, alkaline lake which provides a favorable environment for diatoms and the blue-green alga Spirulina platensis, which lie at the basis of the food chain of several bird species.
-An average of over 610,000 birds of more than 450 species (of which 80 are waterfowl) have been counted in the area, and the lake hosts an average of 28.5% of the world population of Lesser Flamingo (Phoenicopterus minor).
-During the dry season, black lava islands provide the only suitable nesting and breeding grounds for Great White Pelicans (Pelecanus onocrotalus) in the Rift Valley region.
-Local inhabitants depend on the hot springs around Chamka for domestic freshwater supply, subsistence irrigation, and water for livestock, and the nomadic Maasai use the area as a grazing and salt-licking site for their livestock.
-Salt, sand and diatomite are mined from the site, but most of the land around the site is reserved for biodiversity conservation.
-Tourism and recreational facilities are an important foreign exchange earner and employer, and the local community has formed various conservation committees.
-Ramsar site no. 1498.
-Most recent RIS information: 2005.
+Lake Elmenteita is a shallow, saline alkaline lake that provides a favourable environment for diatoms and blue-green algae (Spirulina platensis), which are at the base of a food chain which supports a rich bird life.
+On average a population of over 610,000 birds of more than 450 species (including 80 waterfowl) have been counted at the Site.
+The Lake hosts an average of over 28% of the world’s population of lesser flamingo (Phoeniconaias minor).
+During the dry season, the black lava islands provide the only suitable nesting and breeding habitat in the Rift Valley region for white pelicans (Pelecanus onocrotalus).
+Local people depend on the hot springs around Chamka for domestic water supply, subsistence irrigation and livestock watering, and the nomadic Maasai use the area as a grazing and salt-licking area for their livestock.
+Salt, sand and diatomaceous earth are mined from the Site, but most of the land around the Site is set aside for biodiversity conservation.
+Tourism and recreational facilities are an important source of foreign exchange income and employment.
+The local community has formed several conservation committees, and a management plan for the Site was being prepared as of 2024.

 Administrative region: